gpitt71/gpitt71.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in Actuarial Science at the Sapienza, University of Rome.
-Currently, I am visiting the University of Copenhagen.
+I am a PhD student in Actuarial Science at the Sapienza University of Rome.

-I work under the supervision of professor Gian Paolo Clemente and professor Munir Hiabu.
+I am working under the supervision of Professor Gian Paolo Clemente and Professor Munir Hiabu.

 My research interests are:

-* Predictive models for non-life insurance with applications to claims reserving.
+* Predictive models for non-life insurance with applications to loss reserving.
 * (Re)insurance pricing.
 * Survival analysis.

-I enjoy coding and I try to develop open-source tools for practitioners and academics alongside with my research.
+I enjoy programming and try to develop open source tools for practitioners and academics alongside my research.

 Education
 ========================